Ticino

 Ticino is the southernmost canton of Switzerland.
 It is one of the three large southern Alpine cantons, along with Valais and the Grisons.
-However, unlike all other cantons, it lies almost entirely south of the Alps, and has no natural access to the Swiss Plateau.
-Through the main crest of the Gotthard and adjacent mountain ranges, it borders the canton of Valais to the northwest, the canton of Uri to the north and the canton of Grisons to the northeast; the latter canton being also the only one to share some borders with Ticino at the level of the plains.
+However, unlike all other cantons, it lies almost entirely south of the Alps and has no natural access to the Swiss Plateau.
+Through the main crest of the Gotthard Massif and adjacent mountain ranges, it borders the canton of Valais to the northwest, the canton of Uri to the north and the canton of Grisons to the northeast; the latter canton being also the only one to share some borders with Ticino at the level of the plains.
 The canton shares international borders with Italy as well, including a small Italian enclave.